pl-phan/vasarely/README.md

   --n-bands N_BANDS     Number of shadow bands to use. (default : 32) --axis AXIS           1 for vertical bands, 0 for horizontal bands. (default
                         : 1)
+  --resolution RESOLUTION
-  --min-thick MIN_THICK
+                        Resolution of each band. (default : 320) --min-thick MIN_THICK
                         Minimum thickness of a bright band, in ratio of a band width. (default : 0.1)